kkinnear/zprint/README.md

 * Competitive performance
 * Highly configurable, with an intuitive function classification scheme
 * Respects the right margin specification
-* Handles comments
+* Handles comments, will word wrap long ones
 * Optionally will indent right hand element of a pair (see below)
-* Maximize screen utilization
+* Maximize screen utilization when formatting code
 * Sort and order map keys
 * Constant pairing (for keyword argument functions)
 * Justify paired output (maps, binding forms, cond clauses, etc.) if desired
-* Syntax coloring
+* Syntax coloring at the terminal

 All of this is just so many words, of course.
 Give zprint a try on your code or data structures, and see what you think!